YSMScn/ng-NeteaseCloudMusic/README.md

 - npm start

 ## More Info
-This code is written by myself based on this video:https://www.bilibili.com/video/av70355308.
+This code is written by myself based on this video:https://www.bilibili.com/video/av70355308. <br>
-The program is refrence to this website: https://music.163.com/.
+The program is refrence to this website: https://music.163.com/.<br>
 The program has most services of a music website: playing music, add list, login and sign in etc.
 # ng-NeteaseCloudMusic